iknowjason/CMLab/files/chef/chef-lab-guide.md

     ```bash
     knife client list
     ```
     If you see the new linux node listed, nice work.
 You are now in business and ready to start applying cookbooks to the managed node.
-In the next section, you will bootstrap the windows nodes so they can be managed.
+In the next section, you will bootstrap the windows nodes so they too can be managed.

+ ### Bootstrapping the Chef Windows Nodes

+In this section, you'll bootstrap a chef node or client.
+The **linux2** system will be used as the node in this lab.
+Look in the output from ```terraform output``` and access the system over SSH.
+After remotely accessing **linux2** over SSH, set up the /etc/hosts file so the chef server IP address can be resolved.